 - Pick a night every week that you can spend 15 minutes holding yourself financially accountable.
-The Miser chose Fridays.
-Laugh all you want.
+(For me, it’s Friday.)

 - Track your income and spending for that week, and use an Excel spreadsheet or money app to document it.
 You can also keep tabs on your net worth.